-In May, I completed an Emergency First Aid course which I found very informative and helpful and believe it is something everybody should do and possibly be taught in schools.
-So when I received Burns, Falls and Emergency written by Emma Hammett RGN from www.firstaidforlife.org.uk I couldn’t wait to start reading it and see how it compared to the course I had taken.
+A few years ago now, whilst I was a foster carer, I completed an Emergency First Aid course which I found very informative, interesting and very helpful.
+I believe a course like this is something everybody should do and possibly even be taught in schools.
+Knowing what to do if some collapses in the street and how to put someone in the recovery position properly can quite literally be lifesaving.
+So when I received Burns, Falls and Emergency Calls written by Emma Hammett RGN from www.firstaidforlife.org.uk I couldn’t wait to start reading it and see how it compared to the course I had taken.

-Burns, Falls and Emergency Calls is described as “The ultimate guide to the prevention and treatment of childhood accidents” and that is exactly what it is, a very valuable resource book.
-Emma Hammett has years of experience as a nurse and first aid trainer and it clearly comes across in the book.
+Burns, Falls and Emergency Calls is described as “The ultimate guide to the prevention and treatment of childhood accidents” and that is exactly what it is, a very valuable resource book for parents, caregivers and anyone else that looks after or comes in to contact with children, from birth to adulthood.
+Emma Hammett has years of experience as a nurse and as a first aid trainer and it clearly comes across in the book.

 The book is in five sections and while I read it from cover to cover (which I would recommend), you can dip in and out to sections that you may find relevant to you or your situation.
 You don’t have to have completed a first aid course to understand this book, it is written in a clear and concise manner without overcomplicated medical terms and jargon (and where medical terms are used they are clearly explained).